-Update 2020: This post was written in June 2019 as a plea for impeachment.
+Update November 2020: This post was written in June 2019 as a plea for impeachment.
 Eventually Trump was impeached for malfeasance with Ukraine, but a Republican Senate voted to acquit.
 In the light of the coronavirus crisis, acquittal was a terrible move.
-In part because Trump was not impeached based on the bigger anthropological reasons detailed below, Trump claimed exoneration, and his subsequent inaction on coronavirus has cost many lives.
-At the end of the post, I speculated that in order to make progress on these issues, we needed a movement that would occupy public spaces until Trump was removed.
-In some ways, this movement is materializing in June 2020 with the protests against police brutality.
-For a related argument, I recommend Hiding in Plain Sight: The Invention of Donald Trump and the Erosion of America.
+In part because Trump was not impeached based on the bigger anthropological reasons detailed below, Trump claimed exoneration, and his subsequent inaction on coronavirus has cost too many lives.
+It is now time to choose Biden-Harris: Unity Over Division.

 Impeaching Trump, Anthropologically